James Robinson Johnston: Early life and education

 Johnston was born in Halifax on March 12, 1876.
 He was the eldest of the five sons of William Johnston, a shoemaker, and Elizabeth Ann Thomas.
 His maternal grandparents were Reverend James Thomas, a white man from Wales who headed the African Baptist Association from 1861 to 1879, and Hannah Saunders, an African Nova Scotian woman.

-In the 1880s, Johnston was restricted from attending public school due to Nova Scotia’s segregation laws.
-Under the system in place black children attended separate schools which suffered from under funding.
+In the 1880s, Johnston was restricted from attending public school due to Nova Scotia's segregation laws.
+Under the system in place, black children attended separate schools which suffered from underfunding.
 At the age of six Johnston began attending school at the black Maynard School.
 In 1884, the segregation of schools was repealed and by 1887 he was attending the Albro Street School, making Johnston the first Black student to attend a White school.
 The following year he transferred to the Halifax Academy.
-Throughout his school years he was recognized as a brilliant student and upon graduating in 1892 at the age of sixteen enrolled at Dalhousie College (Dalhousie University).
+Throughout his school years, he was recognized as a brilliant student and upon graduating in 1892 at the age of sixteen enrolled at Dalhousie College (Dalhousie University).
 He graduated in 1896 with a Bachelor of Letters and then entered Dalhousie Law School.
 Graduating in 1898, he was the first black Nova Scotian to graduate from university.
 After graduating law school, Johnston articled and was called to the Bar in 1900.

 The Church

 Johnston joined the African Baptist Association in about 1886 at the young age of ten.
-His family had been long standing members of the Cornwallis Street Baptist Church and he followed this well-worn path, becoming an officer of the church, President of the Baptists Young People's Union, superintendent of the Sunday School, and a member of the finance committee.
+His family had been long-standing members of the Cornwallis Street Baptist Church and he followed this well-worn path, becoming an officer of the church, President of the Baptists Young People's Union, superintendent of the Sunday School, and a member of the finance committee.
 In 1899 he became a field missionary thus helping to support other Black Baptist churches throughout Nova Scotia.
 In 1906 he became secretary of the African Baptist Association.

 Political affiliation

 The Conservative Party had been instrumental in the repeal of the school segregation laws in Nova Scotia so it was only natural that Johnston became a member of the party.
 He was a young contemporary of Sir Robert Borden, who at the time of Johnston being called to the Nova Scotia Bar was President of the Nova Scotia Barristers' Society and Federal leader of the Conservative party.
-Borden would go on the become Prime Minister of Canada.
+Borden would go on to become Prime Minister of Canada.

 Law practice

 After law school, he worked for John Thomas Bulmer.
 In 1901, Bulmer died suddenly and Johnston assumed the practice.
 Johnston did not restrict himself from taking cases of only defending Blacks or minor cases only to be heard in the minor courts; as White society of the time expected.
-Johnston represented those who were in need of his legal services, regardless of being black or white, rich or poor, residing in Halifax or if need be traveling to other areas of the Province.
+Johnston represented those who needed his legal services, regardless of being black or white, rich or poor, residing in Halifax or if need be traveling to other areas of the Province.
 He defended his clients in the police court, county court, as well as the Supreme Court of Nova Scotia.